MartinStoller/MartinStoller/README.md

 - 🔭 I’m currently working on A.I. learning to play different videogames through various learning techniques.
 - 🌱 I’m currently learning about Java Fullstack and several Machine Learning based topics.
 - 👯 I’m looking to collaborate on learning more about advanced reinforcement learning techniques and LSTM implementation.
-- 🤔 I’m looking for help with getting started with Cheat Engine.
+- 🤔 I’m looking for help with getting started with Cheat Engine and how to use it in order to retrieve data from games in real time.
 - 📫 How to reach me: martin.stoller2@gmx.de
 - ⚡ Fun fact: Before getting into programming, I used to be a professional Poker player.